ublue-os/website/docs/images/bazzite/installation.md

 !!!
 NOTE

     For users with Secure Boot enabled:
-    Run `just enroll-secure-boot-key` in the host terminal and enter the password `ublue-os` if prompted to enroll the required key!
+    Run `ujust enroll-secure-boot-key` in the host terminal and enter the password `ublue-os` if prompted to enroll the required key!

 ## Game on!